inmanta/inmanta-core/docs/quickstart.rst

     * The templates directory contains templates that use parameters from the configuration model to generate configuration files.
-    * Python files in the plugins directory are loaded by the platform and can extend it using the Impera API.
+    * Python files in the plugins directory are loaded by the platform and can extend it using the Inmanta API.

 .. code-block:: sh